-Radiation to the upper airway and throat area can lead to developing scar tissue in the throat.
-This can happen many years after treatment.
+Radiation to the throat area can cause scar tissue in the throat.
+This can happen months to years after treatment.

-- This scarring can make the throat narrow, making it difficult to swallow or cause heartburn.
-If you develop these symptoms, you should be seen by your provider.
-You may benefit from seeing a gastroenterologist or surgeon.
-They may be able to use a stent or balloon to stretch the scar tissue and eliminate the narrowing.
+- This scarring can make the throat narrow, making it difficult to swallow, feel like food gets “stuck”, or cause heartburn.
+If you develop these problems, you should be seen by your provider.
+You should see a gastroenterologist (GI Doctor) or surgeon.
+They may be able to use a stent or balloon to stretch the scar tissue and widen your throat.

-- This scar tissue can also make breathing and speaking difficult.
-Common symptoms include a hoarse voice or a chronic cough.
+- This scar tissue can also make breathing and speaking hard.
+Talk with your provider if you are having issues such as a hoarse voice or a lasting cough.
 If you are having severe trouble breathing or are coughing up blood, contact your care team immediately or go to an emergency room.

-The thyroid gland is located in the neck, just below the larynx (voice box).
-Radiation fields that include the thyroid gland can lead to thyroid problems, including hypothyroidism, hyperthyroidism, and thyroid nodules/tumors.
-Most often, thyroid issues caused by radiation develop 2-5 years after treatment, while thyroid nodules are more often seen10 years or more after treatment.
-Risk increases with the amount of radiation received to the area.
+The thyroid gland is in the neck, just below the larynx (voice box).
+Radiation fields that include the thyroid gland can cause hypothyroidism (low/underactive thyroid), hyperthyroidism (high/overactive thyroid, and thyroid nodules or tumors.
+Under and over active thyroid caused by radiation tends to happen 2 to 5 years after treatment.
+Thyroid nodules tend to happen 10 years or more after treatment.
+The risk increases with the amount of radiation given to the area.

-- Survivors should have a thyroid exam and a physical performed each year by their provider to check for thyroid issues.
+- You should have a thyroid exam and a physical each year by your provider to check for thyroid issues.

-- If the thyroid was directly in the radiation field, TSH (thyroid-stimulating hormone) levels should be checked every 6-12 months.
-This is done using a blood test.
+- If the thyroid was directly in the radiation field, your TSH (thyroid-stimulating hormone) level should be checked every 6-12 months.
+This is done with a blood test.

 - If you develop thyroid problems, you should be seen by an endocrinologist.

-- Symptoms of hypothyroidism (underactive thyroid, the most common complication) include fatigue, weight gain, constipation, dry skin, brittle hair or always feeling cold.
+- Signs of hypothyroidism (underactive thyroid, the most common complication) include fatigue, weight gain, constipation, dry skin, brittle hair or always feeling cold.

-- Symptoms of hyperthyroidism (overactive thyroid) include weight loss, irregular or fast heartbeat, sweating and being irritable.
+- Signs of hyperthyroidism (overactive thyroid) include weight loss, irregular or fast heartbeat, sweating, and being irritable.

-- You may also be at risk for hypoparathyroidism, a condition resulting from damage to the parathyroid glands (located in the same area as the thyroid).
-Signs of hypoparathyroidism are tingling in your fingers, toes and lips, muscle aches, muscle spasms, and fatigue.
+- You may also be at risk for hypoparathyroidism, a condition caused by damage to the parathyroid glands (located in the same area as the thyroid).
+Signs of hypoparathyroidism are tingling in your fingers, toes, and lips, muscle aches, muscle spasms, and fatigue.

-If you notice any of these symptoms, you should contact your care provider.
+If you notice any of these signs, you should contact your care provider.

 Damage to the Bones

-- Radiation can cause small cracks (fractures) in the bones that are in the treatment field.
+Radiation can cause small cracks (fractures) in the bones that are in the treatment field.
 Try to avoid trauma including falls or accidents.
-If you do get hurt, ask your provider if you need any imaging tests to check for bone damage.
+If you do get hurt, ask your provider if you need an x-ray to check for bone damage.